SClements1981/Diamond-Detailing/README.md

 ### Validator Testing

     -HTML
-        - No errors were returned when passing through the official [W3C validator] -CSS
+        - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsclements1981.github.io%2FDiamond-Detailing%2Fcontact-us.html)
+    -CSS
-        - No errors were found when passing through the official [(Jigsaw) validator]
+        - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsclements1981.github.io%2FDiamond-Detailing%2Fcontact-us.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+### Unfixed bugs

+    - No bugs need to be fixed.

+##Delpoyment

+    - This site was deployed to GitHub pages.

+The live link can be found here - https://sclements1981.github.io/Diamond-Detailing/contact-us.html

+##Credits

+###Media

+    - The images for the Home page and the oval image on the service page were taken from https://unsplash.com
+    - The images used for enquires page and service page were taken from https://pixabay.com